jonas-bird/python-learning-adventure/README.md

 This is a simple adventure game in Python created for the Accenture Scholarship Udacity Intro to Programming Nano-degree.
 It is the project for the Intro to Python 1 section.

+Rather than simply create another (short) zork like text adventure I decided to take a more educational approach.

 ### technology used

 ### install instructions